(If you do need more information, contact Sharon at firstname.lastname@example.org or call 707-525-0143 ext. 116)

 How is the program funded?
 Isn’t Meals on Wheels a government program?

-Meals on Wheels of Sonoma County is a program of the Council on Aging Services for Seniors, which is a private non-profit established 40 years ago to serve local seniors.
-Only 45% of our annual budget is provided by State and Federal funding under the Older Americans Act.
-The rest of the money we need each year is generated through donations, fundraising events, and grants.
+Meals on Wheels of Sonoma County is a program of the Council on Aging of Sonoma County, which is a private non-profit established over 40 years ago to serve local seniors.
+Only 38% of our annual budget is provided by State and Federal funding under the Older Americans Act.
+The rest of the money we need each year is generated through donations from clients and the general public, fundraising events, and grants.

 I used to get Meals on Wheels in Michigan.
 Their program provides lunch and dinner, and I’d like to get the same meals here.
 Can I?